Gilgamech/website/www/Gillogisms.md

 1. Engage the Expectation of Missing Out.
 1. Enjoy it while you can. -  2023
 1. Ensalottery - is the salad any good?
-1. Entrepreneurship as yourself, your friends, and your bag of side hustles.
+1. Entrepreneurship as yourself, your friends, and your bag of side hustles. - 2021
 1. Entropy per unit of space
 1. Equal force and force escalation and political power and power creep. - 2022
 1. Equinimius - 2021
 1. ESG sucks because it doesn't make money.
 ESG that makes money - that's just good business, not ESG. - 2023
 1. Esteban Pescayuda - 2023
-1. Even if you're married, you still need to get consent every time.
+1. Even if you're married, you still need to get consent every time. - 2018
+1. Event-driven story - World events are ongoing and characters exist among them.
 1. Everyone is a different person with other people (is that true?) and some people like who they are around others more than they like who they are alone.
 Others like their alone self more than their companion self.
 There are things you do when you are alone that you'd never do around another human.
 Specific companions may allow a person to be their alone self while with the other person, which may be liberating or suffocating, depending on the previous preferences.
 And some people like who they are, when they are around you.
 When guys want to 'get away from the women' and 'hang out with the guys' what we want to get away from is how we act and feel around women.
 1. Everyone is looking for validation - in what way does this person want to be validated?
 1. Everyone on the Internet has an agenda.
 And if you don't, one will be assigned to you. - 2020
 1. Everything is either a blocker you use to prevent yourself from doing something you don't want to do, or it's yet another achievement you earn on the quest path.
 If you want it bad enough, you'll find a way, or (uninstall) of old age while you're looking for one. - 2014.
 (Like Einstein did with the Theory of Everything.)
 1. Evil - self-centered, uncaring of others, narcissistic. - 2020
-1. Ex peril ment
+1. Ex peril ment - 2020 (Putting the 'peril' in 'experiment'.)
 1. External validation - people are paying other people crazy amounts of money to get your attention.
-Make them pay **you** for your attention.
+Make them pay **you** for your attention. - 2020 (This is A through B, or further. - 2024)
 1. Extraterrestrials as the new Gods of the Gap (in our understanding).
 1. Extremely loud and incredibly slow (Why is your car?) - 2020
+1. Eyepatch of Odin over one eye, Eyepatch of Kenpatchi over the other, only by the Prescient Memory of Spice do I see. - 2018

 ### F

-1. F Murray Abraham, F Scott Fitzgerald, and 'eff' this (person/place/thing).
+1. F Murray Abraham, F Scott Fitzgerald, and 'eff' this (person/place/thing). - 2016
 1. Fahrenheit and Celsius are 2 buildings next to each other.
 Celsius is on a hill that's as tall as Fahrenheit's 32nd floor.
 There are 9 floors in Fahrenheit for every 5 floors in Celsius, and they have a weird shared basement that goes down forever.
 You're on the 20th floor of Celsius, looking at Fahrenheit.
 Which floor are you directly across from?
-(The 68th.)
+(The 68th.) - 2019
-1. Fail safe not fail dangerous.
+1. Fail-safe not fail-dangerous.
-1. fam = ily (Family are those you love.)
+1. Fam = ily (Family are those you love.) - 2020
-1. Family are a primary source of belongingness.
+1. Family are a primary source of belongingness. - 2023
 1. Family means Forever when you're a suburban mother who's trying to get your kids to eat their vegetables instead of yell at each other.
-Once you're an adult, like how age is just a number, family is just a name.
+Once you're an adult, like how age is just a number, family is just a name. - 2021
 1. Farming begets ideology because it lets people stop focusing on their own survival and discuss their crazy ideas instead.
-Prosperity begets Altruism.
+Prosperity begets Altruism. - 2021
 1. Fast & Furious is safe, like one of those Telltale games where you can't (uninstall).
 It's the ultimate dissection of understanding the villain.
-(Or maybe Batman is?)
+(Or maybe Batman is?) - 2021
-1. Fed-Ups - The Package Handlers.
+1. Fed-Ups - The Package Handlers. - 2020
 1. Feminism has 2 versions, feminism-as-equality vs feminism-as-superiority.
 The second group wants to put all men into dresses, until they realize that a lot of us would enjoy it, in one way or another.
-And that we look better in a skirt and heels than them, since the average man exercises frequently and the average second group member does not.
+And that we look better in a skirt and heels than them, since the average man exercises frequently and the average second group member does not. - 2021
 1. Ferrero could make UAP-themed Tic Tacs.
-They could have a little green or gray candy body inside the Tic Tac.
+They could have a little green or gray candy body inside the Tic Tac. - 2022
-1. Fiduciary Duty: Are You Held to a Higher Standard?
+1. Fiduciary Duty: Are You Held to a Higher Standard? - 2019
-1. Fight people by incepting jokes that they're mad that they get.
+1. Fight people by incepting jokes that they're mad that they get. - 2021
 1. Fighting carbon is like throwing money to stop the wind. -  2023
-1. Finding yourself in 2 steps: 1 lose yourself, and 2 move about randomly, learning your way back to what you know.
+1. Finding yourself in 2 steps: 1 lose yourself, and 2 move about randomly, learning your way back to what you know. -1998
 1. Fireworks are more effective than silencers at hiding gunshots.
-So are misfiring cars, but it's nontrivial to get a fuel injected car to misfire, and impossible for an electric.
+So are misfiring cars, but it's nontrivial to get a fuel injected car to misfire, and impossible for an electric. - 2020
 1. First Positive Wins and First Negative Loses.
 The '10k nos and 1 yes is still a yes' is First Positive Wins.
 The 'must be perfect to pass' is First Negative Loses.
-Sudden Death Overtime is First Positive Wins.
+Sudden Death Overtime is First Positive Wins. - 2023
 1. Five Fridays Finding Freddy Fassbender Felt Fingered.
 (This is like 99 movies in one!)- 2023
+1. Fix a broken bayonnet. - 2024
 1. Fixing (lysing) nitrogen costs 16 ATP per ammonia molecule.
 1. Flip the narrative to understand the characters.
-Flip the characters to understand the narrative.
+Flip the characters to understand the narrative. - 2022
 1. Floats like a microservice, stings like a monolith. - Sparational 4 (2024)
 1. Focus on mindfulness during the spring.
-If you feel like the only value that you can provide is by receiving, be sure to take a lot of time to meditate on specifically what you're receiving.
+If you feel like the only value that you can provide is by receiving, be sure to take a lot of time to meditate on specifically what you're receiving. - 2021
-1. Foley folly
+1. Foley folly. - 2022
 1. Fomenting the foe-men.
-(Rabble rousers)
+(Rabble rousers) - 2020
-1. Ford cars taste like a gross smoothie.
+1. Ford cars taste like a gross smoothie. - 2020
-1. Forests are chaotic nests of floral combat.
+1. Forests are chaotic nests of floral combat. - 2020
-1. Foundational elements - things you don't even think about.
+1. Foundational elements - things you don't even think about. - 2017
 1. Free speech and personal accountability are 2 sides of the same coin.
-It's not possible to speak freely about things without being personally responsible for your speech, and it's not possible to have personal responsibility for actions without the ability to speak freely about the responsibility.
+It's not possible to speak freely about things without being personally responsible for your speech, and it's not possible to have personal responsibility for actions without the ability to speak freely about the responsibility. - 2023
-1. 'French' once meant 'cannibal' in Islamic.
+1. 'French' once meant 'cannibal' in Islamic. - Unknown
 1. French word for for 'thank you' Is the Spanish word for 'sea' followed by English word. - 2023
 1. Friends aren't forever.
 Some friendships last just 5 minutes. - 2016
 1. Friendship is Witchcraft - Jenny Nicholson